Vietnam at the Asian Games

 Vietnam first competed at the Asian Games in 1954 in Manila, Philippines as State of Vietnam.
-After the partition of Vietnam, South Vietnam participated from 1958 to 1970.
-North Vietnam and South Vietnam merged in 1976 and the reunified Vietnam team started competing from 1982 onward.
+After the partition of Vietnam in July the same year, South Vietnam participated from 1958 to 1970.
+North Vietnam and South Vietnam merged in 1975 and the reunified Vietnam team started competing from 1982 onward.
 In total, Vietnamese athletes have won 17 gold medals and 180 medals overall at the Asian Games.